 As the rich capabilities of Organizational news move to production, you will empower all communicators to keep groups, departments and divisions up-to-date with team news.
 SharePoint News is a content distribution system that works across the spectrum of personal, team and organizational news and helps customers get their content to their audiences across SharePoint apps and experiences.
 News works across all modern sites in SharePoint – Team sites, communication sites and hubs.
 And it enables you to get your message to the right people – even if the news is published on the internet using News links to bring it into the flow of where your people consume work-related information.

 Sites: header layouts - Now, site owners can reclaim some of the vertical space at the top of the site and highlight the main page content instead.
-There will be three new choices: standard, minimal and compact.
+There will be two choices: default and compact.

 Central asset library – provide easy access to your organization’s approved images that can be leveraged by everyone.
 When a person needs an approved image, or one that was purchased for licensed use throughout the intranet, they can click on “Your organization” and navigate files and folders of assets that are centrally managed for use in title regions and the Image webpart.

 Web part: countdown timer – Site owners and members will now be able to show a countdown timer to important launch dates, key meetings, campaign ends, etc. on their site home page, within subpages and/or within a news article on team sites, communication sites and hub sites.
 Simply add the web part to your page or news and tap in the target date and time to count down to.
 And voila, everyone can see how much time until that important date and time.